 Application of Unmanned Aircraft Systems as an Instrument in Flight Inspection

-Claus-Sebastian Wilkens, Thorsten Heinke, Rolf Seide, Aerodata AG, Germany
+Claus-Sebastian Wilkens, Thorsten Heinke, and Rolf Seide, Aerodata AG, Germany

 Location: Regency Ballroom